semantic-flow/sflo/documentation/concept.mesh.assets.md

 id: gg6sytx57oq77ugqk7x3tvn
 title: Assets
 desc: ''
-updated: 1751647995368
+updated: 1756767742307
 created: 1751647813702
 ---

 Everything file in an [[folder._assets]] (or its subfolders) is considered an asset.

-Even though they will have a URL in the [[concept.namespace.base]], they are not considered "mesh resources".
+Even though they will have a IRI in the [[concept.namespace.base]], they are not considered "mesh resources".

 ## Special Assets